 It makes oatmeal, mac and cheese, soups, chili and stewed fruit.
 You can even use it to bake bread and cakes.
 An important feature to me is that it’s compact, easy to use and easy to clean.

 I’ve saved the most important for last.
-What good is having all the oven mentioned tools if your food is not cooked to perfection?
+What good is having all the above-mentioned tools if your food is not cooked to perfection?
 If you want to know when something is done, a thermometer will never do you wrong.

 I think we all know that meat and poultry should be cooked to a certain temperature but when was the last time you took that leftover lasagna out of the microwave and sat down to have a good nosh only to find out it was still cold in the middle?
 A perfectly heated (or reheated) food should read 160℉ so next time stick a thermometer in it!